PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 19:53:07
+Last updated: 2024-04-02 19:53:41
-Random Quote: In seed time learn, in harvest teach, in winter enjoy. - William Blake
+Random Quote: Just as much as we see in others, we have in ourselves. - William Hazlitt